Loading...

 Accessible dive near the harbor.
 Good for training dives and checkout dives.

 Diving in Monterey Bay demands more than gear and certification.
 Cold water, rocky shore entries, surge, and currents test your strength, endurance, and composure.
-Carrying 40-60 pounds of gear over slippery rocks, finning against current, and managing air consumption all benefit from targeted fitness.
+Carrying 40 to 60 pounds of gear over slippery rocks, finning against current, and managing air consumption all benefit from targeted fitness.